AI Strategy

 Measuring ROI and Planning Your Next Phase

-After implementing AI across 97+ professional service firms, I've identified five metrics that predict long-term success.
+Across the professional service firms I've advised, five metrics tend to predict long-term success.
 Track these monthly, not quarterly.
 AI impact compounds quickly, and monthly tracking lets you spot problems before they affect client service.

-Time Savings Per Week: Track hours saved by each automation, multiplied by hourly cost of affected staff.
-A Lake Forest family office saved 34 hours per week on portfolio reporting through AI automation.
-At $45/hour average cost, that's $79,560 annual savings from one workflow.
+Time Savings Per Week: Track hours saved by each automation, multiplied by the hourly cost of affected staff.
+A family office that reclaims dozens of hours per week on portfolio reporting is looking at tens of thousands of dollars in annual savings from a single workflow.

-Revenue Per Client Hour: Track whether AI automation allows staff to focus on higher-value activities.
-A Highland Park law firm freed up 18 hours per week of partner time by automating document review.
-Partners redirected that time to business development, generating $340K in new client revenue over 12 months.
+Revenue Per Client Hour: Track whether AI automation lets staff focus on higher-value activities.
+When a firm frees up many hours of partner time per week by automating document review, partners can redirect that time to business development, which is where new client revenue comes from.

 Client Response Time: Measure improvements in service delivery speed.
-AI often enables same-day responses that previously took 2-3 days.
-A Wilmette CPA firm reduced tax return review time from 6 days to 2 hours through automated preliminary review.
-Client satisfaction scores increased 27% year-over-year.
+AI often enables same-day responses that previously took two to three days.
+Automated preliminary review can take tax-return turnaround from days down to hours, and faster service tends to lift client satisfaction.

 Process Throughput: Track volume increases without additional staff.
 AI automation typically allows teams to handle 30-50% more volume with existing headcount.
 This shows up as revenue growth without proportional cost increases.